OpenCSGs/csghub-sdk/README_EN.md

 # CSGHUB_SDK
 ## 介绍
-csghub_sdk是csghub_server的python client,旨在方便用户利用python代码对远程的csghub进行操作
+csghub_sdk is the python client designed for csghub_server, to facilitate users using python code to operate remote csghub
-其中包括的主体内容有：
+The main contents included are:

-1. 库下载（模型/数据集）
+1. Repo downloading（model/dataset）
-2. 库读取（输出模型兼容huggingface）
+2. Repo information query（ Compatible with huggingface）
-3. 库上传
+3. Repo uploading
-4. server实例信息查询与更改等
+4. Repo information update

 ## RoadMap